peterstansfeld/palavo/README.md

 ### Thoughts

-This is great, but it doesn't leave many pins free to capture external input signals - only 7: GP15, 20, 21, 22, 26, 27 and 28.
+This is great, but it doesn't leave many pins free to capture external input signals - only 7, namely: GP15, 20, 21, 22, 26, 27 and 28.
 So...

 ## Configuration 13